 Just to give you an idea of the impact of ad blockers: they've cost the advertising industry a whopping $22 B in 2015

 The internet has become the knowledge database for everything nowadays.
 And people like to be informed about what they're buying.

-A lot of organizations have doubled down on their content marketing efforts to make sure potential customers find the way to their website.
+A lot of organisations have doubled down on their content marketing efforts to make sure potential customers find the way to their website.

 Take Neil Patel for example.

 Neil coins himself as a digital marketing expert and he delivers on that promise.

 Chances are that if you've looked up something about digital marketing (seo, blogging, social media, ...) you've encountered him.